daniel-moderiano/ocr/README.md

 Tesseract OCR for Windows is also required.
 At time of writing, the current version is 5.0.
 [Poppler for Windows](blog.alivate.com.au/poppler-windows) is also required, and must be added to PATH.

 From here, the input and output directories must be adjusted to your requirements.
 Then, the scripts can be run directly.
-> Please note the HFA script requires HFA .TIF exports and the referral script requires PDF input.
+> Please note the HFA script requires HFA .tif input and the referral script requires .pdf input.